tewhatuora/fhir-connectathon-march-2024/README.md

 By integrating FHIR questionnaires with the National Event Management Service, healthcare providers could enhance data collection efficiency, improve care coordination, and enable more proactive and personalised patient care.
 For example, completing a questionnaire about symptoms could trigger an alert to a healthcare provider if certain responses indicate a high risk or require immediate attention.
 ![NEMS & FHIR Questionnaires Components](./images/Markdown/components.png)

-The following diagram illustrates the flow of creating a FHIR Subscription and receiving a FHIR message:
+The following diagram illustrates the flow of creating a FHIR Subscription and receiving a FHIR message with NEMS and underlying FHIR server:

 ```mermaid
 sequenceDiagram